ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/joule_setup.md

 # [Joule Setup](#joule-setup)

+`Warning` Setup work requires Power and Time.
+Battery is not suitable.
+We recommend using SMPS (AC adapter) during this work.

 ## [Install Linux(Ubuntu)](#install-linux-ubuntu)

 In this section, the Alternative Ubuntu Desktop 16.04 LTS will be installed on Intel® Joule™.